-When a civil law firm takes a case pro bono, it does so generally for marketing reasons, wanting to burnish its reputation.
-But it won’t want to anger its paying clients, so it chooses “safe cases.”
-More importantly, pro bono lawyers are rarely as efficient as professional legal aid attorneys, nor are they as competent to handle cutting-edge cases as their counterparts.
-On the other hand, if a civil firm that's well-stocked with associates, paralegals, and support staff decides to throw its resources behind a time-intensive case, the result can be impressive.
+Will the outcome be better when a non-legal aid lawyer handles a case for free?
+Not necessarily, because pro bono lawyers are rarely as efficient as professional legal aid attorneys, nor are they necessarily as competent to handle cutting-edge cases as their legal aid counterparts.
+On the other hand, when a civil firm that's well-stocked with experienced associates, paralegals, and support staff decides to throw its resources behind a time-intensive case, the results can be impressive.

 The fastest way to find legal aid or pro bono opportunities near you is to go online.

 For legal aid and legal services, begin by trying these search queries:

 If you find some matches, go to the websites and read about the kinds of cases the organization will take.
 You might find a pre-screening application, or simply an invitation to call the office and speak with an intake attorney.
 If several offices appear to be a match for your case, contact them all.

 To find pro bono assistance, try this search: [Your state, county, or city] pro bono legal help